PyLadies-Munich/pyladies-prasentations/workshop1.rst

   (For beginners, April 2nd 2015)

 * Workshop 4 - **Repeating Workshop** |br|
-  (For beginners and language changer)
+  (For beginners and language changer, April 16th 2015)

 * Workshop 5 and ongoing: |br|
   More specialized on your preferred direction